 (Someone on Twitter pointed out that Hounslow is less a borough than a massive great road, which, fair.)

 20. Merton.
-Great one to walk through (the commons, the big houses, the massive pubs) but I have no other views on it than that and often forget it exists, even though the world’s biggest tennis contest takes place in it every year.
+A great one to walk through (the commons, the big houses, the massive pubs) but I have no other views on it than that and often forget it exists, even though the world’s biggest tennis contest takes place in it every year.

 (A local MP, Siobhain McDonagh, was clearly a bit offended by this one, but took it in excellent spirits.)